Study Abroad FAQ

-- Some programs are short-term (9-14 days) and students do their coursework on campus before they travel to the country.
+- Some programs are short-term (9 days -4 weeks) and students usually do their coursework on campus before they travel to the country.

 - Other programs are for a semester or year and the students live in the country and attend classes while abroad.

 Do I have to know a foreign language to study abroad?

 - Most programs either offer beginning language while you’re abroad or are in English-speaking countries or don’t require any prior study of a foreign language.